icon

 How often do newborns feed?

 For the first two to four weeks after birth, your new arrival will likely be a voracious eater and should be fed on demand – which usually looks like every one-and-a-half to three hours or around eight to 12 times in a 24-hour period.
 This means you’ll need to feed them throughout the night as well as during the day.
 And yes, night-nursing is important – it can help your baby gain weight while also building your milk supply if you’re breastfeeding, and it’s important that your newborn doesn’t go without a feed for more than four hours.
 (Psst: Up late with a nursing babe?
-Check out our Late Night Breastfeeding Spotify Playlist).
+Check out our Late Night Breastfeeding Spotify Playlist) or have a listen to one of our 10 Favourite Pregnancy Podcasts.

 How long should it take to breastfeed a newborn?